david-nossebro/shelly-spotprice-se/README.md

 ### When the script reads the prices for tomorrow?

-At 15:00 - Elering offers the new prices at around 14:30.
+At 14:00 - elprisetjustnu.se offers the new prices at around 13:00, but to be sure that the prices are present we fetch them an hour later.

 ### Where are the settings saved to?